LemonJay-HF/learning-git/readme.txt

-This is a python project.
+This is a python project

+dev2 import pytorch and print